dwinn/ffxiv-item-database/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.dwinn.java-rest-service' is invalid and this project uses 'com.dwinn.javarestservice' instead.

 # Getting Started

 ### Reference Documentation